North Coast 500: 29+ Things to Know Before You Go

 Zebra crossings are black and white stripes on the road.

-If someone is at a zebra crossing we let them walk over.
+If someone is at a zebra crossing, we let them walk over.
 It’s as simple as that.

-12. Our Roads are ‘A’ Roads
+12. Our Roads are Single-Track

-Forget 70MPH motorways, the Highlands is home to the single track road.
+Forget 70MPH motorways, the Highlands is home to the single-track road.
 That means the road has one lane!

 You need a bit of patience and the ability to move over on the NC500.

-There are passing places dotted around the roads, use these to pull in if you see a vehicle coming.
 Give the oncoming driver a wee wave or flash of the lights if they let you pass.

-Remember, these roads are for locals too.
-They need to get to work or to the local shop so be considerate.
-Here’s an image of the infamous Bealach na Bà, more on it below.
+They need to get to work or the local shop so be considerate.

 North Coast 500 Tours Scotland